josemoscoso-duke/heart-attack-risk-model/README.md

 ![EndPoint](image/gcp_app_deploy.png)

-## Front End
+## FrontEnd

 Our application front end code is stored in this linked [repository](https://github.com/Rnhondova/heart-failure-prediction-app-ui)

 This web app allows you to test different sets of parameters and returns a prediction about the risk of having a heart attack.

 ![FrontEnd](image/front_end.png)